treywood/babel-plugin-bluebird-async-functions/README.md

 # babel-plugin-bluebird-async-functions
-Convert async methods and generator functions into Bluebird's Coroutine and Method helpers by wrapping methods marked as 'async' with the ```Promise.method``` method, and async generator methods with ```Promise.coroutine```.
+Convert async methods into Bluebird's Coroutine and Method helpers by wrapping methods marked as 'async' with the ```Promise.method``` method, and async methods  containing 'await' expressions with the ```Promise.coroutine```.

 # Dependencies
 This plugin requires the `babel-plugin-syntax-async-functions` plugin to be loaded before it in order for Babel to properly parse async method definitions: